 What We Do—The NY Jobs CEO Council is a non-profit organization whose goal is to provide access to high-potential jobs for 100,000 low-income New Yorkers, especially for Black, LatinX and Asian communities, including 25,000 from the City University of New York (CUNY).

 Launching EverUp Micro-Credentials at CUNY.
-EverUp Micro-Credentials are 100-hour online intensives certifying CUNY students in skills and competencies.
+EverUp Micro-Credentials are 100-hour online intensives equipping CUNY students with in-demand skills.

-- Micro-credentials are co-designed by CUNY faculty and content experts from Jobs Council companies based on internship job specifications.
+- Micro-credentials are co-designed by CUNY faculty and subject matter experts from Jobs Council companies based on internship job specifications.

 - Successful completers build and apply in-demand skills needed to land jobs and internships.

-Providing Micro-Credential Completer Benefits.
-Successful micro-credential completers receive a suite of exclusive benefits that give them a competitive career boost.
+Providing EverUp Micro-Credential Completer Benefits.
+Successful EverUp Micro-Credential completers receive a suite of exclusive benefits that give them a competitive career boost.
 Benefits include:

 - Invites to “An Insider’s View of Getting an Internship” info sessions hosted by Jobs Council company recruiters